 The Interim Pathway for Caregivers is a program open from March 4th, 2019 to June 4th, 2019.
 The program allows individuals with Canadian work experience as home child care providers or home support workers to apply for permanent resident status before two new caregiver programs are opened later in 2019.
-After the June 4th deadline, the program will close, paving the way for two new pilot programs:
+After the June 4th deadline, the program will no longer accept new applications, paving the way for two new pilot programs:

 In order to be eligible for the Interim Pathway for Caregivers, a person must meet a number of eligibility criteria, with a specific requirement to have work experience in Canada as a home child care provider (NOC 4411) or home support worker (NOC 4412).
 Please refer below for the specific eligibility criteria: